 Starting in the center, pour your ArtResin onto your artwork.

-Use a plastic spreader to spread your ArtResin to the edges - we love our jagged edge Reusable Spreaders!
+Use a plastic spreader to spread your ArtResin to the edges - we love the reusable spreaders in our Accessory Kit!

 5. TORCH & FINISH

 We highly recommend using a torch to pop bubbles for a flawless finish - nothing beats a flame for really zapping out bubbles!
 For small pieces, we love our handheld butane-fuelled Artist's Studio Torch.
 For larger pieces, our Artist's Propane Torch Head can't be beat!

 Look at your artwork at eye level under a good light source so you can spot any missed bubbles or stray bits of dust or hair.
 We love keeping toothpicks handy for this purpose!

 6. COVER & WAIT

 Cover the piece with a box to fit your artwork and wait.